mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 In order to permit QUIC streams to open, a RoQ sender MUST configure non-zero minimum values for the number of permitted streams and the initial stream flow-control window.
 These minimum values control the number of parallel, or simultaneously active, RTP flows.
-Endpoints that excessively restrict the number of streams or the flow-control window of these streams will increase the chance that the remote peer reaches the limit early and becomes blocked.
+Endpoints that excessively restrict the number of streams or the flow-control window of these streams will increase the chance that the sending peer reaches the limit early and becomes blocked.

 Opening new streams for new packets can implicitly limit the number of packets concurrently in transit because the QUIC receiver provides an upper bound of